zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 (22 marks)

 Find the average number of reserves made by all sailors.
 If you develop a statement that contains a multistage aggregate() method that produces a correct result, you get 22 marks.
 If you develop a multi step procedure using manual interventions and get the correct result, you get 14 marks.

 Hint: The result produced by your (single) pipeline aggregation statement may be incorrect.
 Perform a manual checking.
 If you realize your statement produced an incorrect result, explain why it did and develop one that produces a correct result.

 We know from the result of Question 3, that we have `18` valid reservations.
 We know from the result of Question 1, that we have `7` unique sailor.
 The average number of reserves made by all sailors should be `18 / 7 = 2.5714`

-If we filter our database for `reserves.date`, we will miss one of the sailor who does not have any reservation, so the result will be `3` which is **INCORRECT**.
+If we filter our database for `reserves.date`, we will miss one of the sailor who does not have any reservation, so the result will be `3` which is **INCORRECT**:

 ```js
 db.reserves.aggregate([